Billy Gulley, Behavioral Support and Coaching

 As a therapist, Stephens understands the importance of creating a warm, safe, and non-judgmental environment in which all clients feels genuinely accepted and respected.
 Stephens believes that while we all experience ups and downs in our lives, each client brings a unique set of circumstances to therapy which makes them the expert in their own lives.
 Therefore, Stephens regards building a partnership with the client as essential to creating and achieving the client’s therapeutic goals.
 Stephens also believes that therapy should use a strengths-based approach to highlight what innate qualities the client possesses as they navigate challenges.
 Stephens utilizes an integrated approach and draws techniques from Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), and Motivational Interviewing (MI) to help her clients develop the skills necessary to successfully achieve the goals they set together.

 Billy has over twenty-five years of direct support intervention experience specialized in ID/DD and dual diagnoses.
-He provides in-home support services utilziing Adaptive Behavior Treatments rooted in Applied Behavior Analysis and Mindfulness.
+He provides in-home support services utilizing Adaptive Behavior Treatments rooted and Mindfulness.

 His approach is holistic, humanist, and experiential.